Scotty Moylan: Early life

-Yuk Lan Ho, while stationed in Hawaii.
-The couple would have four children during their marriage – Kurt (married to Judith), Richard (married to Jane), Francis Jr. (married to Debbie) and Lena (married to Charlie Alston).
+Yuk Lan Ho.
+The couple had four children: Kurt (married to Judith), Richard (married to Jane), Francis Jr. (married to Debbie) and Lena (married to Charlie Alston).
 He is the grandfather of Kaleo Moylan a former Lt.
-Governor, Doug Moylan an attorney and lawyer, and Kamaka M. Alston a realtor.
+Governor, Doug Moylan an attorney; and Kamaka M. Alston, a realtor.

 Guam

 Moylan was among a number of businesspeople and entrepreneurs who moved to Guam following World War II to help rebuild the island.
 He and his wife arrived on Guam in 1946, where he would become one of the territory's most successful and flourishing businessmen.

 Moylan opened Moylan Enterprises, a wholesale and retail store in downtown Hagåtña, which was known as Agana at the time.
 His retail business sold cameras, appliances, hardware, food and film.
 The wholesale side of the business brought products from the mainland United States and Japan to Guam, including consumer brand products from Westinghouse, Pfizer, Hallmark, Smith & Wesson and Jergens.

 Moylan expanded into a number of other business ventures throughout Guam.
 He founded Moylan's All American Insurance, Moylan's Bank and Trust Company, Moylan's Gun Store, and Moylan's Sporting Goods.
 He first introduced Volkswagen vehicles to Guam in the 1960s through Moylan Motors Company, which also sold Chrysler car.
 Additionally, Moyland opened the A&W Restaurants franchise in Guam.

 Moylan founded the Lions Club of Guam.
 He also served as a reserve police officer.

 Moylan's grandson, Douglas Moylan, noted that his grandfather acted as an adviser and fundraiser during his 2002 campaign for attorney general.
 Douglas Moylan won the 2002 election, becoming Guam's first elected attorney general.

 Scotty Moylan died on August 24, 2010, at Guam Memorial Hospital in Tamuning at the age of 94.
 His funeral was held at the Dulce Nombre de Maria Cathedral Basilica.
 Moylan was buried at Diamond Head Memorial Park in Honolulu, Hawaii, on September 3, 2010.